jinghuahe123/Arduino-Register-Maniuplation/README.md

 # Arduino-Register-Maniuplation

+These are simplifed notes for my own use.
+Some configurations/manipulations have been left out for simplicity.

 ## ATMEGA328P Digital Pin Manipulation

 The ATMEGA328P has three ports: PORTB, PORTC and PORTD.
 Each of the pins are mapped to a certain port.